 The President's final decision letter on any previous application for promotion that was denied.

-9. A faculty member has the right to place any information into the WPAF that s/he feels is pertinent to the evaluation process.
+9. A faculty member has the right to place any information into the WPAF that they feel is pertinent to the evaluation process.
 Primary consideration will be given to performance since the initial appointment or last promotion at this University.

 10. After the established deadline(s) set by the President each year, materials may not be added to the WPAF unless: (a) the material was not accessible prior to the deadline, and (b) the appropriate level of review at the time of the written request approves the addition of these materials to the File.
 This provision does not affect requests for additional information or clarification from committees or administrators, recommendations, reasons, responses, etc. placed in the WPAF pursuant to university procedures in the normal course of the promotion process.